-In order to attend a four-year public institution like Texas State University, the State of Texas requires students to graduate high school with one of the following diploma types: (HB5) Distinguished Achievement, (UAP) Recommended Plan, (UAP) Distinguished Plan.
-For details about the law or the recommended plan, read on below.
-Talk to your high school counselor about what plan you are on if you have questions.
+In order to attend a four-year public institution like Texas State University, the State of Texas requires that students graduate high school with the following minimum standards:

-Per state law, TEC 51.803-51.809, Uniform Admissions Standards (UAS) require that all students meet one of the following college readiness standards in order to be eligible for consideration for admission at a Texas Four-Year Public Institution:
+Per state law, TEC 51.803-51.809, Uniform Admissions Policy (UAP) require that all students meet one of the following college readiness standards in order to be eligible for consideration for admission at a Texas Four-Year Public Institution:

 SAT - 1500 out of 2400